Nambi (mythology): Mythological character

 The Ugandan creation story begins with Kintu, the first man, wandering Earth with only his possessions on him and his cow.
 For many days he wandered in Uganda alone, until suddenly, Nambi and her younger sister dropped down from heaven.
 Nambi is curious to see the man, unknowing who or what he is, nor what kind of creature his cow is.
 Kintu also sees the sisters, but instead of approaching them, keeps his distance.
-Nambi eventually approaches Kintu, asking what animal is with him and tells him that neither her or her sister had ever seen a man before.
+Nambi eventually approaches Kintu, asking what animal is with him and tells him that neither her nor her sister had ever seen a man before.
 After their meeting, Nambi and her sister discuss the interaction.
 Nambi decides that Kintu is a man, and upon asking him if this is true, she is proved correct.
-Nambi shares to Kintu about herself and her sister and insists they all return to her father in heaven together.
-Kintu persists that his cow must be taken along, but Nambi declines, and the sisters return to heaven alone.
+Nambi shares with Kintu about herself and her sister and insists they all return to her father in heaven together.
+Kintu insists that his cow must be taken along, but Nambi declines, and the sisters return to heaven alone.

 When Nambi and her sister return to Mugulu, they tell him of their findings.
 Nambi tells her father that she would like to bring him up to heaven but Mugulu tells her that he will take care of the matter and dismisses her.
 Mugulu then tells his sons to go down to earth and to only retrieve the cow because he believed that Kintu would perish shortly anyway.
 Without his cow, his only source of food and drink, Kintu became angry and restless.
 The next day Nambi observes only the cow in heaven and becomes very upset, stating that tomorrow she will go down from heaven and bring Kintu to her father herself.

 Nambi brings Kintu up to heaven and shows him all the resources and people they have in plenty.
 When Mugulu hears from his sons that Kintu had been brought to heaven, he begins setting up the first of many tasks he wants Kintu to accomplish.
 Kintu quickly completes his first task of eating an overabundance of food and impresses Mugulu.
 Mugulu then creates a second task for Kintu to accomplish and tells him if he does so, that he will have his cow back and will take Nambi's hand in marriage.
 After three more impossible tasks are completed by Kintu, Mugulu tells him to take Nambi and his cow and return to earth.
 Mugulu also packs them a bag of crops and one hen but warns them not to return to heaven, for they may encounter Nambi's evil brother, Walumbe.